NeuralEnsemble/pypl2/bin/bin-readme.md

-Because it is not clear if the re-distribution of the Plexon DLL files is allowed, they are currently not included in this repository.

-You can, however, find them as part of the "OmniPlex and MAP Offline SDK Bundle" on the Plexon Inc website: www.plexon.com

-A free download was available at the time of this writing at:
+These dlls are available as free download at:
 https://plexon.com/software-downloads/#software-downloads-SDKs

 Under "OmniPlex and MAP Offline (For reading previously recorded data files)"